georgylazarev/shamelist/README.md

 # shamelist
-it's just a shame list for bloggers
+it's just a shame list of bloggers